Ultrahuman: Funding

 Ultrahuman has raised $65 million across three rounds of investments.

-Ultrahuman raised $7.5 mn in Seed round from Nexus Venture partners and Blume ventures.
+Ultrahuman raised $7.5 million in a seed round from Nexus Venture Partners and Blume Ventures.

-In their Series A round, Ultrahuman raised $17.5M in funding from Alpha Wave Incubation (AWI), Steadview Capital, Nexus Venture Partners, Blume Ventures and iSeed fund.
+In their Series A round, Ultrahuman raised $17.5 million in funding from Alpha Wave Incubation (AWI), Steadview Capital, Nexus Venture Partners, Blume Ventures and iSeed fund.

 In March 2024, Ultrahuman closed a US$35 million Series B funding round, comprising US$25 million in equity and the remainder in debt.
 The round was co‑led by existing investors Blume Ventures, Steadview Capital and Nexus Venture Partners, with participation from Alpha Wave Global and Zomato founder Deepinder Goyal.
 Ultrahuman said it would use the proceeds to increase manufacturing capacity and fund health‑tracking research.
-TechCrunch reported that the company, which had already achieved profitability, planned to accelerate growth through the funding and aimed to achieve US$100 million in annualized revenue run rate by the end of 2024.

 UltraFactory

 Ultrahuman opened its first UltraFactory in Bengaluru in 2022.
 It partnered with the U.S. electronics manufacturer SVTronics and opened a factory in Plano, Texas.
 HBW Insight reported that the company maintains offices in London, India and the United Arab Emirates and sells its products through more than 150 retail outlets worldwide.